3rd Air Division: In Europe from 1948

-In August 1948, in response to the Berlin blockade, the U.S. deployed long-range B-29 Superfortress strategic bombers to four English East Anglian bases.
+In August 1948, in response to the Berlin Blockade, the U.S. deployed long-range Boeing B-29 Superfortress strategic bombers to four English East Anglian bases.
 The 3rd Air Division (Provisional) was activated as part of United States Air Forces in Europe to receive, support and operationally control the B-29 units deployed for training.
 At this time these units were only expected to take part in 30- to 60-day temporary duty cycles.
-It was formed at RAF Marham, and on 23 August 1948, the provisional title was dropped, and on 8 September the headquarters moved into quarters at Bushy Park and remained there until April 1949 when it moved to the Victoria Park Estate, South Ruislip.
+It was formed at RAF Marham in Norfolk, and on 23 August 1948, the provisional title was dropped, and on 8 September the headquarters moved into quarters at Bushy Park in London and remained there until April 1949 when it moved to the Victoria Park Estate, South Ruislip.

-It also provided aircraft maintenance support at RAF Burtonwood for C-54 Skymaster aircraft used in the Berlin Airlift.
+It also provided aircraft maintenance support at RAF Burtonwood (Cheshire) for Douglas C-54 Skymaster aircraft used in the Berlin Airlift.

 It was briefly elevated to the Major Command level from 3 January 1949 – 21 January 1951.
 When the Berlin Airlift ended in 1949, the division participated in the Military Assistance Program in England and began an extensive air base construction program through May 1951 and a large number of USAF organizations based in the United Kingdom.

 With the advent of the Korean War and the growing Cold War threat of the Soviet Union, the U.S. and UK agreed to an even greater U.S. military presence in the United Kingdom.
 The resulting growing size and complexity of the American military presence required a larger command and organizational structure, that could meet the needs of the increased operations.

 The 3rd Air Division was inactivated on 1 May 1951.
 In its place United States Air Forces Europe activated Third Air Force to command its units in the United Kingdom.
 Strategic Air Command (SAC) had activated the 7th Air Division a few days earlier to control its forces deployed in Europe.
 SAC's intent in activating a separate headquarters was to maintain control of these forces by keeping them out of the control of the theater commander and avoid what it regarded as the misuse of its forces in the Korean War, in which its bombers had been kept from striking strategic targets by the theater commander.